 Forum Definition

 Forums are established groups that focus on specific issues but are not producing work products.
 These groups meet to discuss reliability risks, mitigation, and related issues, share perspectives, and enhance the expertise of the stakeholder community on various issues and risks.
-These groups may only produce work products if their parent committee changes their classification to a subcommittee, work group, or task force and approves a charter.
+These groups may only produce work products if their parent committee assigns an action item or changes their classification to a subcommittee, work group, or task force and approves a charter.

 Forums can report to the JGC, RAC, or RRC.